retroelec/T-HMI-C64/README.md

 - no "FLI border removal" / "sideborder removal"
 - synchronization is rasterline-based, not cycle-exact
 - rarly C64 CPU is blocked after loading a game
-- CYD: bad and loud sound, rarly display freezes after loading a game
+- CYD: modest sound, rarly display freezes after loading a game

 Since only a rudimentary disk drive emulation is available, only a few "multi-load" games can be played (e.g. Summer Games, World Games, The Dallas Quest).